The Best Kids’ Drinks to Pack for Back-to-School Lunches

 Last Updated on:

 With summer coming to an end it’s time to start planning (and shopping) for healthy back-to-school lunches.
-One of the easiest ways to up the health-factor of your kids’ school lunches is to make sure you’re choosing the best kids’ drinks to pack in their lunchboxes or brown bags.
+One of the easiest ways to up the health-factor of your kids’ school lunches is to make sure you’re choosing healthy drink options to pack in their lunchboxes.

-Milk provides lots of essential nutrients, including protein, potassium, Vitamin D, and calcium.
-Depending on their age, most kids need 2 to 3 servings of dairy every day to meet their calcium needs.
-What you may not realize about milk is that a serving of 1% milk contains fewer calories than a serving of juice!
+Not only does milk provides protein (~8 grams), it also provides essential nutrients, including potassium, Vitamin D, and calcium.
+Depending on ages, most kids need 2 to 3 servings of dairy every day to meet their calcium needs.
+What’s more?
+A serving of 2% milk contains about the same calories as a serving of juice.
+If your kid is lactose intolerant, you may try lactose-free milk.
 If you’re concerned about bovine growth hormones, choose organic milk instead.
+Note: Due to different regulations, Canadian/EU/Australian milk does not contain rbGH.

 Yogurt drinks (and the fermented milk beverage called Kefir) provide many of the nutritional benefits of yogurt in a drinkable form that doesn’t taste or feel too much like yogurt – so they’re good even for picky eaters.
 They’re rich in protein and calcium, and count as a serving of dairy.
 They also contain beneficial active live culture, which may help improve gut health and boost immune system.
 Choose one with less than 1 teaspoon of added sugar.
 That means no more than 7 grams of sugar listed on the label in a 2 oz yogurt drink bottle (3 g of natural sugar from milk + 4 g of added sugar).